strontic/strontic.github.io/xcyclopedia/library/ashelper.exe-97FADB5EF08B33E8F5CD910A3B1A8D07.md

 ## Possible Misuse

 *The following table contains possible examples of `ashelper.exe` being misused.
-While `ashelper.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ashelper.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --